HimitsuShell/Himitsu/README.md

 </p>
 <p align="center">shell to obfuscated binary</p>

+## HimitsuShell
+Shell Script Compiler, Protection & Obfuscation.

+[HimitsuShell](https://himitsushell.com) compiles shell scripts into obfuscated binaries to protect source code from disclosure.

+It includes multiple protection features such as OS-level logging and hooking prevention, string and constant encryption, debugger detection, and advanced code obfuscation.

-## Introduction
+## About This Repository

-Official community and discussion hub for [HimitsuShell](https://himitsushell.com).
+HimitsuShell is a commercial software product.

+This repository does not contain the HimitsuShell source code.

+It serves as the official community hub for:

+- Discussions
+- Bug reports
+- Feature requests

 ## Discussions

-We welcome any types of feedback, including questions, improvement suggestions, bug reports, and use cases regarding HimitsuShell.
-Our maintainers regularly review and respond to your posts, so please feel free to share your thoughts.
+We welcome questions, feedback, bug reports, feature requests, and use cases related to HimitsuShell.
+Feel free to start a discussion and share your thoughts.

 ## Contact
 hjyun@mushsw.com